deepsemantic/Clean_Machine_Learning/README.md

 This branch hosts minimal and clean implementation for the machine (deep) learning algorithms.
+100 train sample and 25 test samples are randomly selected from MNIST(http://yann.lecun.com/exdb/mnist/).
+The selected samples cover labels 0,1,2,3,4.